simplcommerce/docs/README.md

 # SimplCommerce - Docs

 This repo contains documentation for SimplCommerce.
-You can access the doc via https://docs.simplcommerce.com
+You can access the docs via https://docs.simplcommerce.com